5 Underrated Premier League Stadiums

-It’s great to cheer with the Liverpool supporters or enjoy the atmosphere at big clubs like Manchester United or Arsenal.
-But you can also enjoy real English football at relatively smaller clubs in the Premier League.
-These are five underrated Premier League stadiums that will surprise you.
+It’s great to cheer with Liverpool’s supporters or admire the atmosphere at big clubs like Manchester United or Arsenal, but even at relatively smaller clubs in the Premier League you can enjoy the real English football atmosphere.
+Here are five underrated Premier League stadiums that will surprise you.

 Classic and traditional

 London is considered the football capital of Europe being home to seventeen football clubs.
 Next season, seven of those clubs will play in the Premier League including Crystal Palace at their beautiful Selhurst Park stadium.
 This stadium in south London breathes football and has a great ambience to make a match visit extra special.

 Selhurst Park is located in the middle of a residential area, as it should be traditionally.
 You walk into the stadium through small concrete gates, which give the stadium a classic look.
 You can be very close to the field, so close that you can smell the grass and watch the action happen right in front of you.
 Or you can sit higher up the stands for a great overview of the game and take in the atmosphere from the boxes.
 In the background you can see the houses around the stadium.
 An old school setting to dream of!
 Book your football trip to Crystal Palace and experience English football in a traditional way!